- Firmer US data has led markets to recalibrate their Fed tightening expectations

-- Our 1-rated grouping (outperformers) for Q4 2016 consists of Czech Republic, Korea, Israel, Singapore and China
+- Our 1-rated grouping (outperformers) for Q4 2017 consists of Hong Kong, Singapore, Czech Republic, Korea, and China

-- Our 5-rated grouping (underperformers) for Q4 2016 consists of Turkey, Russia, Egypt, South Africa and Brazil
+- Our 5-rated grouping (underperformers) for Q4 2017 consists of Peru, India, Brazil, Mexico, and South Africa

 EM EQUITY OUTLOOK

-Whatever the pace and scope of Fed tightening is, we still believe it is very important for investors to continue focusing on country fundamentals and also on hedging out currency risk whenever feasible.
-Regionally, Latin America is the best equity performer so far in 2016 (up 24.3%), followed by EMEA (10.1%) and then Asia (7.1% YTD).
-We expect this performance trend to reverse a bit as we move into 2017.
+We still believe it is very important for investors to continue focusing on country fundamentals and on hedging out currency risk whenever feasible.
+Regionally, Asia is the best equity performer so far in 2017 (up 39% YTD), followed by Latin America (up 17%) and then EMEA (up 10%).

-Our next model update for Q1 2017 will come out at the beginning of January.
+Our next quarterly update for Q1 2018 will come out at the beginning of January.

-Since our last quarterly model update on October 26, our proprietary EM equity portfolio has fallen -1.6%, outperforming MSCI EM (-3.5%).
-Overweighting Korea and Taiwan helped our portfolio, as they outperformed during this period and had a relatively large weight in our model portfolio.
-Our EM portfolio was also helped by overweighting Poland and the UAE, as they both outperformed during this period, albeit with relatively small weights.
-On the other hand, underweighting Brazil, Mexico, and Indonesia helped as they underperformed and had fairly large weights.
+Since our last quarterly model update on October 12, our proprietary EM equity portfolio has risen 1.2%, outperforming MSCI EM (up 0.2%).
+Overweighting China and Korea helped, as they outperformed during this period and have relatively large weights in our model portfolio.
+Underweighting Brazil and Mexico also helped our return, as they underperformed during this period with relatively large weights.